gernest/apidemic/README.md

 Every GET request on this route will render a fake JSON object for the sample registered in this endpoint.

 #### Other HTTP Methods

-In case you need to mimic endpoints which respond to requests other than GET then make sure to add a `http_method` key with the required method name into your API description.
+In case you need to mimic endpoints which respond to requests other than GET then make sure to add an `http_method` key with the required method name into your API description.

 ```json
 {